 Entry requires five GCSEs at grade 5 or above in separate national curriculum subjects, including a minimum of grade 4 in both English and mathematics.
 There is no entrance examination, catchment area, or distance criterion.
 The college serves students from across Lancashire and beyond, with significant numbers travelling from Blackburn, Wigan, Preston, and Chorley.

 Applications are made directly through the college website.
-Open events for 2025-26 entry are scheduled for Saturday 20th September 2025 and Saturday 15th November 2025.
-Subject Choice Days in July allow prospective students to sample subjects before finalising their programme.
+Open events are scheduled through the year, and Subject Choice Days allow prospective students to sample subjects before finalising their programme.

 Enrolment takes place on GCSE Results Day, with classes beginning in early September.
 The admissions team can be contacted at admissions@runshaw.ac.uk or by telephone on 01772 643000.